-[mm/dd/yyyy]
+[mm/dd/yy уу]

-[Organization Name] Attn: Recipient Address
+[Organization Attn: n Name]

+Recipient Add

 Reference: Award Number: Program Title:

-Dear [Business Official Name or Representative of the Recipient]:
+Dear [Busines ss Official Name or Representative of the Recipient]:

-This notice is regarding the closeout documents for the subject award.
-In accepting the award, [insert recipient name] agreed to comply with the Department of Commerce's (DOC) policies, including the requirement for submitting (final) reports in a timely manner.
-Despite previous efforts, the following report(s) are now delinquent (select as appropriate from this list):
+recipient nam requirement regarding the closeout documents for the subject award.
+In accepting the award, [insertine] agreed to comply with the Department of Commerce's (DOC) policies, including the for submitting (final) reports.
+Despite previous efforts, the following report(s) are now select as appropriate from this list):

-- Final Financial Status Report (SF-425) - Final and/or Quarterly Progress Report as applicable - Equipment Inventory List Authorization/Purchase - Final Invention Statement and Certification: As applicable/required - Audit(s): As applicable/required - Other Agency specific required documents
+Final Fir nancial Status Report (SF-425)

+Final an nd/or Quarterly Progress Report as applicable

+Equipm nent Inventory List Authorization/Purchase

+Final Inv vention Statement and Certification: As applicable/required

+Audit(s)): As applicable/required

+Other A Agency specific required documents

-Please submit by e-mail in PDF format the document(s) requested to .
-If electronic transmissions are not available, hardcopy submissions are acceptable to the following address:
+it by e-mail in PDF format the document(s) requested to If ansmissions are not available, hardcopy submissions may be submitted to the following

-Grants Office

-Attn: , Grants Management Specialist
+Grants Office , Grants Management Specialist

+Attii

-Failure to comply with the terms and conditions of the award, including but not limited to the award's closeout requirements, may result in appropriate enforcement action under the award, including but not limited to termination of the award and the establishment of an account receivable against the recipient organization.
-Moreover, the failure to comply with the award's closeout requirements may have a negative impact on future funding from the Department of Commerce.
+action under an account re mply with the terms and conditions of the award may result in appropriate enforcement the award, including but not limited to termination of the award and the establishment exceivable against the recipient organization.
+Moreover, the failure to comply with the cout requirements may have a negative impact on future funding from DOC. of

-[INSERT THIS PARAGRAPH FOR ACTIVE AWARDS] By way of this letter and in accordance with 2 CFR Part 200, your organization is hereby notified that [insert grant-making operating unit] intends to unilaterally terminate this award for material noncompliance, unless the information and documentation set forth above is received within 30 days of the date of this letter.]
+[INSERT THIS PARAGRAPH FOR ACTIVE AWARDS] In accordance with 2 CFR Part 200.340 (Termination), your organization is hereby notified that [insert grant-making operating unit] intends to unilaterally terminate this award for material noncompliance, unless the information and documentation set forth above is received within 30 days of the date of this letter.]

-Please direct any questions regarding this matter and, also, send any notice(s) that the recipient has filed for federal bankruptcy protection to the above-referenced point of contact.
+Please direct any questions regarding this matter and, send any notice(s) that your organization has filed for federal bankruptcy protection to the above-referenced point of contact.

-Sincerely,

-Grants Officer
+Sincerely, Grants Officer